Lyd-W/beckminster-crest/README.md

 ### Header

-The Beckminster Crest website has consistent headers on all devices, showing the schools name in the header font, followed by the schools slogan in the same font in italics.
+The Beckminster Crest website has consistent headers on all devices, showing the schools name in the header font, followed by the school's slogan in the same font in italics.

 <b>Mobile header</b>